02081999/FAKE-JOB-DETECTOR/README.md

 It processes job descriptions, requirements, and company details to identify fraudulent listings, helping protect job seekers and maintain trust in online job platforms.

+The system provides real-time fraud probability scoring through a REST API and a Streamlit frontend.

 # 🎯 Skills Gained

 Natural Language Processing (NLP)